Published by Christina Riley. Last Updated on October 20, 2023.

 Film festivals are great ways to enjoy spring in North Carolina, especially on days when the weather doesn’t cooperate.
 Here are a couple that we’re keeping tabs on:

-- Full Frame Film Festival in Durham (Paused until further notice)
+- Full Frame Film Festival in Durham (April 3 to 6)

 Read More: Movies Filmed in North Carolina